 - other household members.

 In general, you must be eligible for social housing and be an approved additional occupant of the property with a satisfactory history of occupation of at least 2 years; however, there are some exceptions.
-Please speak with your local FACS office to find out if these exceptions apply to you.
+Please speak with your local DCJ office to find out if these exceptions apply to you.

 Further information on the eligibility criteria for recognition as a tenant can be found in the Changing a Tenancy policy.